The penitential season of lenT

 Palm Sunday

 The Rite I service will take place at 8:00 am.
-The 10:15 am service will include the Liturgy of the Palms and reading of the Passion Gospel.
+The 10:15 am service will include the Liturgy of the Palms and a dramatic reading of the Passion Gospel.

 TRIDUUM: THE SACRED THREE DAYS